Mjz86/String/README.md

   the thread-safety grantees apply to the non thread-safe ownerized string as well , so , that may be more suitable if you see that thread-safety mode is causing bottlenecks in performance  .

 The string ensures to use atomic operations if `is_threaded` is true.
-For a brief summary, the thread-safety grantees are similar to a `shared_ptr` of a `std::string` if the flag is true.
+For a brief summary, the thread-safety grantees are similar to a `std::string` if the flag is true.

 if thread-safety is turned off manually( advanced users) ,